From Moral Issues that Divide Us

 18. According to Grotius, in the section on discrimination, which types of people should be protected during wars?

 19. According to Grotius, in the section on proportionality, what are the only three justifications for destroying property when combating an aggressor?

 20. According to Grotius, in the section on proportionality, what is the furthest that destruction should extend when combating an aggressor?

-21. Pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
 The view of war by Plato, Machiavelli, Hegel, Bernhardi, Dante, Erasmus, Kant, or James; one of the conditions of just war theory; one of the arguments for pacifism; one of the criticisms of pacifism; the ticking time bomb scenario; the ruling of one of the Supreme Court cases on war.